-1. After a disturbance, investigate and call parents if necessary.

-- 2. If the principal deems necessary, then call the sheriff's department. - 3.
-If the sheriff's department is called, they will do a brief investigation and where appropriate, issue a citation to the parties involved.
+- 1. After a disturbance, investigate and call parents if necessary. - 2.
+If the principal deems it necessary, then call the sheriff's department. - 3.
+If the sheriff's department is called, they will do a brief investigation and, where appropriate, issue a citation to the parties involved.
 (These citations serve purpose as a warrant.
-The student will have to appear in court). - 4.
-The principal may suspend the student if warranted. - 5.
-Once a citation has been issued, further contact will be with the sheriff and the parties involved.
-School personnel will serve only as witnesses when subpoenaed.
+The student will have to appear in court.)